Yizack/mailchannels/docs/modules/domains.md

 ## List <Badge type="info" text="method" />

-Retrieves all sub-accounts associated with the parent account.
+Fetch a list of all domains associated with this API key.

 ### Usage